 - Annual Improvements to PFRS Accounting Standards Volume 11.
 This cycle of improvements contains amendments to five standards, of which are applicable to the Group: - Gain or Loss on Derecognition (Amendments to PFRS 7, Financial Instruments: Disclosure).
 The amendments replaced the reference to 'inputs that were not based on observable market data' in the obsolete paragraph 27A of PFRS 7, with reference to 'unobservable inputs' in paragraphs 72-73 of PFRS 13, Fair Value Measurement. - Introduction, Disclosure of Difference Between Fair Value and Transaction Price, and Credit Risk Disclosures (Amendments to Guidance on implementing PFRS 7, Financial Instruments: Disclosure).
-The amendments: - clarified that the Guidance on implementing PFRS 7 does not necessarily illustrate all the requirements in the referenced paragraphs of PFRS 7; - made the wordings on the disclosure of deferred difference between fair value and transaction price in paragraph IG14 of PFRS 7 consistent with the requirements in paragraph 28 of PFRS 7 and with the concepts in PFRS 9, Financial Instruments and PFRS 13, Fair Value Measurement; and - simplified the wordings on credit risk disclosures in paragraph IG20B that the illustration does not include financial assets that are purchased or originated credit impaired. - Derecognition of Lease Liabilities and Transaction Price (Amendments to PFRS 9, Financial Instruments).
+The amendments: - clarified that the Guidance on implementing PFRS 7 does not necessarily illustrate all the requirements in the referenced paragraphs of PFRS 7;

+- made the wordings on the disclosure of deferred difference between fair value and transaction price in paragraph IG14 of PFRS 7 consistent with the requirements in paragraph 28 of PFRS 7 and with the concepts in PFRS 9, Financial Instruments and PFRS 13, Fair Value Measurement; and - simplified the wordings on credit risk disclosures in paragraph IG20B that the illustration does not include financial assets that are purchased or originated credit impaired. - Derecognition of Lease Liabilities and Transaction Price (Amendments to PFRS 9, Financial Instruments).
 The amendments: - added a cross-reference to clarify that when a lessee has determined that a lease liability has been extinguished in accordance with PFRS 9, the lessee applies the requirement that the difference between the carrying amount of a financial liability (or part of a financial liability) extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, shall be recognized in profit or loss; and - o replaced the term 'their transaction price (as defined in IFRS 15)' with 'the amount determined by applying IFRS 15' because a receivable might be initially measured at an amount that differs from the transaction price recognized as revenue, for example, when you recognize full amount for consideration that's unconditionally receivable but at the same time recognize expected refund liability with respect to retrospective rebates.
-Consequently, the definition of the transaction price has been deleted. - Determination of 'De Facto Agent' (Amendments to PFRS 10, Consolidated Financial Statements).
-The amendments revised the wording on whether a party is a de facto agent when directed by 'those that direct the activities of the investor' to be non-conclusive given this may require judgement. - Cost Method (Amendments to PAS 7, Statement of Cash Flows).
+Consequently, the definition of the transaction price has been deleted. - Cost Method (Amendments to PAS 7, Statement of Cash Flows).
 The amendments replaced the term 'cost method' with 'at cost' given the definition of 'cost method' has previously been removed from PFRS Accounting Standards.